microsoft/Trieste/samples/infix/beyond-infix.md

 At the top, you can see the original Infix definitions untouched.
 Below, marked by `--- tuples extension ---`, you can see repeated definitions that include the added feature, tuples in this case.
-In this case, the tuples feature leaves many things alone (assignments, output, etc are not touched), but overrides the `Expression` well-formedness so that it includes the added tuple expressions.
+In this case, the tuples feature leaves many things alone (assignments, output, etc. are not touched), but overrides the `Expression` well-formedness so that it includes the added tuple expressions.
 Other definitions do similar things, partially overriding the definitions above it.

 A reader focusing on earlier parts of this document can safely ignore the definitions below, and read the simpler language as-is.
-Similarly, rules mentioning the ommitted constructs can be ignored.
+Similarly, rules mentioning the omitted constructs can be ignored.
 If you write programs that use only features you know, rules regarding unknown features are unreachable.
 The implementation will also reject inputs that use features they are not supposed to, and defaults to the original Infix language.